wilko2587/Riley2/copilot_status.md

 - Analyzed mock implementations for inconsistencies

 ## Next Steps
+- Test email intent inference with minimal phrasing like "Italy, Tue-Wed?"
 - Continue implementation of email reasoning tests
-- Implement test for negated instructions like "don't schedule if..." or "avoid X when Y"
 - Review other potential edge cases in agent implementations
 - Improve error handling in the main application for date format inconsistencies